Lentils are a fantastic ingredient – they’re cheap, tasty, and super versatile. Here’s how to cook lentils, in 3 easy steps!

-One thing you might like to do before you cook your lentils is to give them a quick picking over, to remove any non-lentil bits that have found their way into the bag.
-I don’t bother doing this every time because as a general rule I’m pretty lazy, but if you can be bothered, it is worth doing.
+One thing I do usually do before cooking lentils is to give them a quick picking over, to remove any non-lentil bits that have found their way into the bag.
+It doesn’t need to take long – just a quick scan through them after you’ve tipped them into the pan is fine.

-I have occasionally found tiny flowers, weird looking lentils, little seed pods, and even tiny stones in amongst the dried lentils in the packet.
+I have occasionally found tiny lentil flowers, weird looking lentils, little seed pods, and even tiny stones in amongst the dried lentils in the packet.
 It’s inevitable when the lentils are being picked from lentil plants!
 I’ve circled a few non-lentils in the photo above.

 When the lentils are soft, drain away any excess water with a sieve or colander, and use them in your recipe.
 This method works with any type of lentils.

 How long do lentils take to cook?